Atanu71/Atanu71/README.md

 Skills: Java / C# / C++

-- 🔭 I’m currently working on Traffic Management Project
+- 🔭 I’m currently working on Traffic View of a city Project
 - 👯 I’m looking to collaborate on Github